SMADC taking applications for grants to build ag facility

 HUGHESVILLE, Md. — Applications for a $1 million grant to build a regional agricultural facility in Southern Maryland are due to the Southern Maryland Agricultural Development Commission by Feb.
 21.

-The commission released the grant application in late December following a months-long delay as it consulted with the state attorney general’s office over the proper way to release the money to whoever builds the facility, said Craig Sewell, the commission’s marketing and livestock specialist.
+The commission released the grant application in late December following a months-long delay as it consulted with the state attorney general’s office over the proper way to award the money to whomever builds the facility, said Craig Sewell, the commission’s marketing and livestock specialist.

 The commission had planned over the summer to request bids from governments in Calvert, Charles, St. Mary’s, Anne Arundel and Prince George’s counties, but was told it needed to release the money as a grant due to limitations of its charter.

 “I think they were trying to help us find the least cumbersome way to try and get this project off the ground,” Sewell said.